maraab23/ggseqplot/README.md

 devtools::install_github("maraab23/ggseqplot")
 ```

-The development version (0.7.2.9000) is addressing an issue regarding
-the sorting order in grouped plots.
-In the current regular version
-(0.7.2), the grouped plots are always arranged in alphabetical order.
-The development version respects the order imposed by the user (i.e.,
-the order of factor levels if grouping variable is a factor).
-Once I had
-the time to test the the code more extensively, I will submit the
-improved version to CRAN.
-Note that at this point, the dev version might
-still have some unknown issues induced by the code revision addressing
-the group order issue.

 ## Acknowledgements

-I want to thank like to thank Gilbert Ritschard, Tim Liao, and Emanuela
+I would like to thank Gilbert Ritschard, Tim Liao, and Emanuela
 Struffolino for their comments on earlier versions of this library.